 In one study of 120 Dutch children ages 4 to 11 with GID 52% of the children diagnosed had one or more diagnoses in addition to GID.
 Thirty seven percent had anxiety disorders and 23% had behavioral disruptive disorders.
 (Wallien, M.S., et al. 2007, Psychiatric co-morbidity among children with gender identity disorder.
 J Am Acad Child Adolesc Psychiatry, 46:1307-14.)
 In another study 129 Dutch psychiatrists reported on 225 patients with GID.
 The report noted that 79% had personality disorders, 26% had mood disorders and 24% had psychotic disorders.
 (Campo J, et al. 2003.
 Psychiatric co-morbidity of Gender Identity Disorders: a survey among Dutch psychiatrists Am J Psychiatry.
 160, 7:1332-6.)

-Most pediatricians have little knowledge of gender identity disorder because it is often not taught in their pediatric training.
-Such a policy is indefensible because GID is an acknowledged psychiatric disorder in children that is associated with significant emotional suffering.
-Hopefully, this "politically correct" policy of these pediatric training programs will one day be replaced by solid medical science as pediatricians should provide information and initial guidelines for the treatment of GID.
+Most pediatricians have lacked knowledge of gender identity disorder in the past because as pedicatricians have related it was often not taught in their pediatric training.
+Such a policy is indefensible because GID was an acknowledged psychiatric disorder in children that is associated with significant emotional suffering.

 Dr. Cohen-Kettenis, a psychiatrist at a transsexual treatment center for adolescents in the Netherlands wrote in the major journal of child psychiatry that, "The percentage of children coming to our clinic with GID as adolescents wanting sex reassignment is much higher than the reported percentages in the literature."
 She went on to write, "We believe treatment should be available for all children with GID, regardless of their eventual sexual orientation."(Gender Identity Disorder in the DSM?
 J Am Acad Child & Adolesc Psychiatr.
 2001.
 40:391.)